Is this what paradise is like?

 Where we did spend most of our time was on the rooftop deck.
 It is one of the largest and, in our opinion, one of the best rooftops in Playa del Carmen.
 Between two jacuzzis (one hot and one cold), idyllic draped cushioned cabanas and a heated infinity pool with romantic views over the city – we didn’t want to leave.
 This is where we felt complete bliss.

 The bar Arriba played a good mix of top hits with classic dance music (Fridays are salsa night), and the poolside dining from our cabana was heavenly.
+The staff handing out Mexican brownies mid-day was a nice treat.

 When you’ve been baking all day in the sun or exploring the city, it’s nice to come back to a comfy room.
 We were delighted to find a King size bed, luxuriously spacious bathroom with large glass doors and a rain shower, a separate sofa bed, and sitting area.
 There was more than enough space for two people.